bllaude/breylaude.github.io/src/posts/frugality-isnt-a-moral-compass.md

 ---
-title: Humility is not about looking poor (Apparently)
+title: Humility is not about looking poor (apparently)
 date: '2025-04-19'
 tags: []
 description: